nfsi-canada/OBStools/docs/atacr.rst

 Extracts two-hour-long windows from the day-long data, calculates power-spectral densities and flags windows for outlier from the PSD properties.
 Station selection is specified by a network and station code.
-The data base is provided as a ``StDb`` dictionary.
+The database is provided as a ``StDb`` dictionary.

 Usage